schrht/tmt-convert-utils/README.md

   --tfmf TFMF  test fmf file
 ```

-Note:
-I didn't update the `tmt-convert.sh` yet to insert required packages into test-fmf for you.
-So please use this script to "copy" the packages to test-fmf.
-See the following example.
+Note: The `tmt-convert.sh` has been updated to insert required packages into test-fmf for you.

 Example:
 ```